Personalized Federated Heat-Kernel Enhanced Multi-View Clustering via Advanced Tensor Decomposition Techniques: Mathematical Preliminaries

-\textbf{Theoretical Understanding:} The convergence properties and privacy guarantees of federated multi-view tensor clustering are not well understood.
-Theoretical analysis is needed to provide convergence guarantees and characterize the privacy-utility trade-offs.
+Existing privacy-preserving mechanisms are not optimized for multi-view tensor data, potentially leading to information leakage across views or reduced clustering utility.
+The development of novel differential privacy mechanisms tailored to tensor structures is imperative.
+A further issue is the absence of personalization.
+The prevailing assumption underlying most federated clustering approaches is that data distributions across clients are homogeneous.
+In practice, clients frequently possess heterogeneous data characteristics, necessitating customized clustering solutions that adapt to local data patterns while leveraging global knowledge.
+As indicated in the theoretical understanding, the convergence properties and privacy guarantees of federated multi-view tensor clustering remain to be fully elucidated.
+A theoretical analysis is necessary to provide convergence guarantees and characterize the privacy-utility trade-offs.

-Our work addresses these gaps by proposing a novel heat-kernel enhanced tensorized framework that integrates advanced tensor decomposition with personalized federated learning, providing both theoretical guarantees and practical advantages in communication efficiency and clustering performance.
+The proposed frameworks address these limitations by integrating advanced tensor decomposition with personalized federated learning, leveraging a heat-kernel-enhanced tensorized approach.
+The aforementioned framework provides both theoretical guarantees and practical advantages.